 On October 14, 2016, TASA named Allison Ashley, a bilingual education teacher in Austin ISD, the 2017 Texas Elementary Teacher of the Year and Deborah Campbell, a speech and credit recovery teacher in San Angelo ISD, the 2017 Texas Secondary Teacher of the Year.

-again,” said Allison Ashley, 2017 Texas Teacher of the Year, who holds a
+Allison Ashley Friedlander, 2017 Texas Teacher of the Year

 “When a commitment to learning and growth mindset are explicitly modeled and taught for students in authentic ways, it contributes to a class environment where students are more willing to take risks, fail, revisit and revise work, and strive for continuous improvement.”